Rosuav/ThirdSquare/README.md

 your ticket is automatically touched off for you?

 If explicit touches extend tickets, then automated touches MUST also extend.
-Otherwise, failing to touch off will frequently result in a higher fare than touching off, which violates a fundamental principle of our Association.
+Otherwise, failing to touch off will frequently result in a lower fare than touching off, which violates a fundamental principle of our Association.

 If touches extend tickets, there may be extreme weirdnesses across a day-break.